oroinc/documentation/user/concept-guides/marketing-automation/index.rst

    :start-after: begin_include
    :end-before: finish_include

-Via MailChimp
+Via Mailchimp
 -------------

-Oro application supports out of the box integration with MailChimp, allowing you to do the following:
+Oro application supports out of the box integration with Mailchimp, allowing you to do the following:

-* Map the :ref:`Marketing Lists <user-guide-marketing-lists>` as segments in MailChimp and keep them synchronized.
+* Map the :ref:`Marketing Lists <user-guide-marketing-lists>` as segments in Mailchimp and keep them synchronized.
-* Use existing segments in MailChimp and import them to Oro application.
+* Use existing segments in Mailchimp and import them to Oro application.
-* Schedule importing statistics of the MailChimp campaigns into Oro Application.
+* Schedule importing statistics of the Mailchimp campaigns into Oro Application.

-To use MailChimp with Oro application, ensure that all the necessary integration steps are complete.
-See :ref:`MailChimp Integration <user-guide-mc-integration>` for more information.
+To use Mailchimp with Oro application, ensure that all the necessary integration steps are complete.
+See :ref:`Mailchimp Integration <user-guide-mc-integration>` for more information.

-After the integration is configured, you can :ref:`Send Email Campaign via MailChimp <user-guide-mailchimp-campaign>`.
+After the integration is configured, you can :ref:`Send Email Campaign via Mailchimp <user-guide-mailchimp-campaign>`.

 .. automation_finish